lovenets/CS-notebook/cheat sheets/Algorithms.md

 - Dijkstra's algorithm solves the single-source shortest path problem with **non-negative** edge weight.

-- Floyd–Warshall algorithm solves all pairs shortest paths in graphs which contain **no negative cycles**.
+- Floyd-Warshall algorithm solves all pairs shortest paths in graphs which contain **no negative cycles**.

-- Bellman–Ford algorithm/SPFA solves the single-source problem if edge weights **may be negative**.
+- Bellman-Ford algorithm/SPFA solves the single-source problem if edge weights **may be negative**.

 - Don't forget BFS can find shortest paths in **unweighted** graphs.